huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_vpc_channel.md

 ## Import

-VPC Channels can be imported using their `id` and ID of the APIG dedicated instance to which the application belongs, separated by a slash, e.g.
+VPC Channels can be imported using their `name` and ID of the APIG dedicated instance to which the channel belongs, separated by a slash, e.g.
 ```
-$ terraform import huaweicloud_apig_vpc_channel.test <instance id>/<id>
+$ terraform import huaweicloud_apig_vpc_channel.test <instance id>/<channel name>
 ```